The radio propagation

 fp (MHz) = 9.√Ne

-This frequency is valid for an HF signal radiated vertically.
+This frequency is valid for a HF signal radiated vertically.
 As soon as the incidence of the signal is tilted (what amateurs seek to reach DX stations) the frequency increases proportionally with (1/cosq), q representing the incidence angle with the normal.
 As we saw about the skip distance, it is also known as the obliquity factor Q. So, if the signal is emitted at 45°, the cut-off frequency of 10 MHz goes up to 14 MHz, etc.

-Extrapolating these properties towards higher frequencies one notes that signals emitted in V/UHF and SHF bands (S-, X- and K-bands) easily pass through the ionosphere, excepting at grazing incidences on the lower frequencies (when cos q is very small).
+Extrapolating these properties towards higher frequencies one notes that signals emitted in V/UHF and SHF bands (S-, X- and K-bands) easily pass through the ionosphere, except at grazing incidences on the lower frequencies (when cos q is very small).

 Usual the maximum distance of radio communications are limited by the Earth curvature and propagation conditions in the atmosphere or the ionosphere.
 Communications over the horizon usually require more power and a directional antenna.
-In using satellites we are neither limited by the properties of the ionophere nor the Earth curvature but rather by the "circle of visibility" like the one traced in blue on the tracking graph displayed below.
+In using satellites we are neither limited by the properties of the ionophere nor the Earth curvature but rather by the "circle of visibility" like the one traced in blue on the tracking graph displayed above.

 Amateur space communications are mainly performed on V/UHF and higher frequencies.
 They are divided in two main categories : communications with artificial satellites and via the Moon, the famous EME.